c3kay/hoyolab-rss-feeds/README.md

 ### Configuration

-To run the script, you need to do some configuration, which is done via the `feeds.conf` file.
+To run the script, you need to do some configuration, which is done via a file.
 A JSON and Atom feed is created for each configured section/game.
-Check the example file for further details.
+Check the `example.conf` file for further details.
-More information about the config file format can be found [here](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).
+More information about the config file format can be found [here](https://en.wikipedia.org/wiki/INI_file).

+You can set a custom path for the config file via the environment variable `HOYOLAB_CONFIG_PATH`.
+The default file is `feeds.conf` which should be in the same folder as the script.

 <sub>*Disclaimer: The content of the generated feeds is the property of Cognosphere PTE., LTD. and their respective owners.*</sub>